 Next Phase Event

-The management of a trade is performed in sequential phases.
-Each phase may define a new formula for stop loss and take profit targets.
-To move from one phase to the next, a certain situation must be validated.
-When that happens, the next phase event is triggered and the formulas corresponding to the following phase are applied.
-Such situations must be defined under the next phase event.
+The management of a trade is performed—by default—in sequential phases.
+Each phase may define a new formula (either for stop loss or take profit targets).
+To move from one phase to the next, a certain situation associated with the next phase event must be validated.
+When that happens, the next phase event is triggered and system shifts the focus to evaluate the formulas and the event corresponding to the following phase in the sequence.

 |The manage stage is the third stage in the definition of a strategy and deals with the management of stop and take-profit targets.|